wesbos/javascript-modules/javascript-modules.md

 ## Gotchas

-When exporting a function, do not include a semi-colon at the end of the function.
-Most bundlers will still allow the extra semi-colon, but it's a good practice to keep it off your function declarations so you don't have an unexpected behavior when switching bundlers.
+When exporting a function, do not include a semicolon at the end of the function.
+Most bundlers will still allow the extra semicolon, but it's a good practice to keep it off your function declarations so you don't have an unexpected behavior when switching bundlers.

 ```js
 // Wrong: